 Researchers agree that all dog breeds roughly perceive the same spectrum of colors and have similar abilities to see in dark settings.
 However, anatomical differences, such as a longer snout or the position of the eyes, can cause a slight difference in how different dog breeds are able to see color and in the dark.

-For example, if a dog has eyes that are very close together and has a shorter snout, the overlap of the field of vision of the two eyes may be larger than say, a dog with eyes that are farther apart and a long snout.
+For example, if a dog has eyes that are very close together and has a shorter snout, the overlap of the field of vision of the two eyes may be larger than, say, a dog with eyes that are farther apart and a long snout.

 Is Dog Vision Different From Human Vision?

 Humans have a fovea in each eye, which is a small indentation in the retina of the eye that allows us to take in vivid detail.
-Dogs do not have fovea in their retinas, so while they may not be able to see details as well as us, this allows the dog’s eye to be much better at tracking motion.
+Dogs do not have fovea in their retinas, so while they may not be able to see details as well as we can, this allows dogs’ eyes to be much better at tracking motion.

 In terms of 20/20 vision, dogs have 20/75 vision.
 This means that a visual detail that a dog can barely make out from 20 feet is a visual detail a human with 20/20 vision could easily see from 75 feet away.

 Yes, you and your dog see the world differently.
 If you have been wondering if dogs can see color or if dogs can see in the dark, the simple answer is yes.
-Humans are able to see more colors and detect visual details better than dogs, but dogs can see in the dark, even better than humans, and are able to detect motion much better than humans.
+Humans are able to see more colors and detect visual details better than dogs, but dogs can see in the dark even better than humans and are able to detect motion much better than humans.